 For those of you who don’t know Yujun, check him out on LinkedIn.
-He is 200% passionate about Cloud Computing and inspired thousands of people to pursue career in cloud.
+He is 200% passionate about Cloud Computing and inspired thousands of people to pursue careers in the cloud.
 He was clearing certifications before it was a “thing”.
 He has co-authored a book on Selenium WebDriver.
-Currently he is the Chief Architect at AIG.
+Currently, he is the Chief Architect at AIG.

 So, I decided to have a quick fireside chat with Yujun to ask him his side of the story.

-Haman: Thanks for taking time and doing this Q&A. Will get straight into it
+Haman: Thanks for taking the time and doing this Q&A. Will get straight into it

 You have a very humble background, can you tell us more about how it all started and what was the driving factor for you to earn a multitude of certifications?

 Yujun: I had been a Java Developer for a long time.
 I was on H1-B and need to have some skills not common to American citizens.
 So I monitor the technology trend.

 In 2016, the employer I worked for wanted to migrate to AWS and we were required to become certified.
 At the beginning, I wasn’t keen to get certified so kept postponing it until one day, I had to start so I started.

 But after I listened to Ryan Kroonergburg’s course on A Cloud Guru, I made the decision to get fully certified on AWS.

 I don’t remember exactly what he said, but it is like this: “Folks, get certified, you can find a very good job after that.
 Trust me, you won’t regret it.”